NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-ServiceRequest.page.md

 #### extension:additionalContact
 Extension used for recording additional personnel who should be contacted regarding questions related to a test order.
 This is separate from the requester or reporting address.

-The additional contact SHOULD be a reference to a PractitionerRole resource wherever possible.
+The additional contact SHOULD be a reference to a PractitionerRole resource wherever possible and SHALL contain contact details for the practitioner.

+Additionally, where are there multiple practitioners involved in providing care who need to be listed as contacts, the contact details for each practitioner (or service) SHOULD be specified through additional additionalContact entries.
 ```json
 {
     "url": "https://fhir.hl7.org.uk/StructureDefinition/Extension-UKCore-AdditionalContact",